air-wickvu/cse15l-lab-reports/week-3-lab-report.md

 ```
 ![screenshot1](/images/week-3-lab-report-image1.png)
 - Which methods in your code are called: The method handleRequest is being called in the code.
-- What the values of the relevant arguments to those methods are, and the values of any relevant fields of the class: the relevant argument to the method handleRequest is the url but more specifically the path "/add" and the query "?s=pineapple".
+- What the values of the relevant arguments to those methods are, and the values of any relevant fields of the class: The relevant argument to the method handleRequest is the url but more specifically the path "/add" and the query "?s=pineapple".
+Within the handleRequest method, there is an if statement checking what string is in the path and for this example the query is added into an ArrayList.
+The method is able to parse the url by `.getPath()` and more specifically the query by `.getQuery()`.The method is able to find the string input by utilizing built-in functions such as `url.getPath().contains`.
-- If those values change, how they change by the time the request is done processing: the values do not change unless I change value of the query or the path.
+- If those values change, how they change by the time the request is done processing: The values do not change unless I change value of the query or the path.

 ![screenshot2](/images/week-3-lab-report-image2.png)
 - Which methods in your code are called: The method handleRequest is being called from the SearchEngine.java file.
-- What the values of the relevant arguments to those methods are, and the values of any relevant fields of the class: the relevant argument to the method handleRequest is the url but more specifically the path "/add" and the query "?s=apple".
+- What the values of the relevant arguments to those methods are, and the values of any relevant fields of the class: The relevant argument to the method handleRequest is the url but more specifically the path "/add" and the query "?s=apple".
+Within the handleRequest method, there is an if statement checking what string is in the path and for this example the query is added into an ArrayList.
+The method is able to parse the url by `.getPath()` and more specifically the query by `.getQuery()`.The method is able to find the string input by utilizing built-in functions such as `url.getPath().contains`.
-- If those values change, how they change by the time the request is done processing: the values do not change unless I change value of the query or the path.
+- If those values change, how they change by the time the request is done processing: The values do not change unless I change value of the query or the path.

 ![screenshot3](images/week-3-lab-report-image3.png)
 - Which methods in your code are called: handleRequest is being called
-- What the values of the relevant arguments to those methods are, and the values of any relevant fields of the class: the relevant argument to the method handleRequest is the url but more specifically the path "/add" and the query "?s=fruit".
+- What the values of the relevant arguments to those methods are, and the values of any relevant fields of the class: The relevant argument to the method handleRequest is the url but more specifically the path "/add" and the query "?s=fruit".
+Within the handleRequest method, there is an if statement checking what string is in the path and for this example the query is added into an ArrayList.
+The method is able to parse the url by `.getPath()` and more specifically the query by `.getQuery()`.The method is able to find the string input by utilizing built-in functions such as `url.getPath().contains`.
-- If those values change, how they change by the time the request is done processing: the values do not change unless I change value of the query or the path .
+- If those values change, how they change by the time the request is done processing: The values do not change unless I change value of the query or the path.

 ![screenshot4](images/week-3-lab-report-image4.png)
 - Which methods in your code are called: The method handleRequest is being called.
 - What the values of the relevant arguments to those methods are, and the values of any relevant fields of the class: the relevant argument is the url but more specifically the path "/search" and for my example searching for the subscript "app" in the list.
+The method is able to parse the url by `.getPath()` and more specifically the query by `.getQuery()`.The method is able to find the string input by utilizing built-in functions such as `url.getPath().contains`.
+In this example, after the string input is extracted by built-in function `.split` and added into Arraylist, there is a for loop that checks the ArrayList with the string input and it will return the matched words.
-- If those values change, how they change by the time the request is done processing: the values that do not match will not be printed.
+- If those values change, how they change by the time the request is done processing: The values that do not match will not be printed.

 2. Part Two